 Abstract

-Add in 13 governorships in the balance, as well as many seats across various state legislatures, and there is potential for significant changes in the way the United States government is run.
-For American citizens there is a lot on the line and every reason to register to vote.
+Add 13 governorships to the balance, as well as many seats across various state legislatures, and there is potential for significant changes in how the United States government is run.
+For American citizens, there is a lot on the line and every reason to register to vote.

-The results of the upcoming election will have enormous consequences for the legislation that gets passed in the years to come across a number of sectors.
+The results of the upcoming election will have enormous consequences for the legislation that will be passed in the years to come across several sectors.

-One of our areas of expertise at RG.org — gambling legislation — is no exception.
+One of our areas of expertise at RG — gambling legislation — is no exception.

 There are still a number of legislative battles being fought over the legalization of betting across the United States at the moment, and what happens on November 5 will undoubtedly have an impact on them.